dherzog02/gcd-project/README.md

 2. Since Subject is stored using integers 1:30, this column is coerced to a Factor
 3. Calculates a numeric vector of the columns to keep using the filterc() function
 4. The data is then transformed as follows:
-  a.
-First the data is filtered using the select function on merged data based on the columns from the vector calculated in step 3
+  * First the data is filtered using the select function on merged data based on the columns from the vector calculated in step 3
-  b.
-New names are applied to the data set using the newnames() function
+  * New names are applied to the data set using the newnames() function
-  c.
-The Activity column is converted to human readable activity names using the activitynames() function
+  * The Activity column is converted to human readable activity names using the activitynames() function
 5. The resulting data table is returned by the function